MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/whats-in-the-approval-kit/custom-connector.md

 `/api/data/v9.2/cat_businessapprovalworkflowqueues`

-Here, we use a `CreateWorkflowQueue()` method using custom code for the custom connector to prepare and parse JSON, which holds all the parameter values and the Workflow ID (aka ProcessID).
-This also performs the final POST call to create the record.
+Here, we use a `CreateWorkflowQueue()` method using custom code for the custom connector to prepare and parse JSON, which holds all the parameter values and the Workflow ID (also known as ProcessID).

+> NOTE: This operation performs the final POST call to create the record.

-Below are the two values which are updated during the post call:
+Here are the two values, which are updated during the post call:

 ```json
      "cat_runtimedata": "[{"id":"9a664958-c656-ee11-be6f-0022482a97de","value":"True"},{"id":"7ddc1057-c656-ee11-be6f-0022482a91f4","value":"123"},{"id":"49dc1057-c656-ee11-be6f-0022482a91f4","value":""},{"id":"9b664958-c656-ee11-be6f-0022482a97de","value":"10/11/2023 8:49:51 AM"},{"id":"7cdc1057-c656-ee11-be6f-0022482a91f4","value":"Another title"}]",